-Every organization and function knows that the future requires different and flexible operating models to keep pace with the changing landscape.
+Every organisation and function know that the future requires different and flexible operating models to keep pace with the changing landscape.
 Technology disruptors will naturally drive the automation of low value tasks moving the workforce to higher value activities, such as category innovation.
 However, even these higher value activities will likely require a high degree of cross skilling to allow the workforce to flex based on current priorities.
 In other words, having category managers managing one category in an endless loop may become rare.
 Rather, implementing flexible models can include the ramp up and ramp down of specialist resources, who take advantage of external insights, and can help to execute more with less.

 For procurement, the effectiveness and measurement of operating model value will no longer be linked to only “how much have you saved?”
 Feedback from suppliers, customers and other stakeholders will address how they “feel” about procurement and the services provided.
 An agile operating model will tie it all together and includes areas like: